mwouts/itables/docs/downsampling.md

 # Downsampling

 When an interactive table is displayed by `itables`, the table data is embedded into the notebook itself.
-Large tables need to be downsampled, otherwise your notebook will become huge and irresponsive.
+Large tables need to be downsampled, otherwise your notebook will become huge and unresponsive.

 Downsampling occurs when the table data is larger than `maxBytes`, which is equal to 64KB by default.
 When downsampling occurs, a warning is displayed below the table, which points to the `itables` documentation.